ddnexus/pagy/try-it.md

 |||
 ||| Develop it

-This command runs a puma server that logs and auto-restart your app when it changes:
+This command runs your `rackup` app with a `puma` server, with `rerun` that auto-restart it when it changes:

 ```sh
 pagy path/to/your/renamed-repro.ru